Cryoport Launches Environmental, Social, and Governance (ESG) Program

 In another case, one of our facilities uses carbonless energy consumption, which prevented the emission of 3,487,702 pounds of GHGs in 2020.
 These prevented emissions are equal to 544 passenger vehicles driven for one year.

-Recently, our Paris, France operations moved into a new facility, which are designed with the highest French environmental standards and equipped with solar panels to reduce energy consumption and greenhouse gas emissions.
+Recently, our Paris, France operations moved into a new facility, which is designed with the highest French environmental standards and equipped with solar panels to reduce energy consumption and greenhouse gas emissions.

 Social